KMnO4-zx/KMnO4-zx/README.md

 ## About Me
 - 🌱 I am actively looking for PhD opportunities for 2026 or 2027.

-- 💬 My research direction is City LLM.
+- 💬 My research direction is LLM.

-- 🌟 Developer of GitHub projects with 10,000+ stars
+- 🌟 Developer of GitHub projects with 45,000+ stars

 - 📧 You can reach me at: kmno4-song@foxmail.com